 Description: Corymbia tessellaris, C. clarksoniana open forest.
 Occurs on coastal ranges.

-Vegetation Communities: 5g, 5o Reference Sites: 13 Quaternary
+Status: Not of Concern Vegetation Communities: 5g, 5o Reference Sites: 13 Quaternary

 Limited floristic or structural sampling was undertaken in this RE, which is represented by VC's 5g and 5o.
 The communities occur most commonly on the inner group with mapped examples on Hammond, Warral and Muralug Islands.